robstoll/atrium/README.md

 where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
 The examples in the following sections include the error message (the output) in the code example itself as comments.

-We have used the predefined assertion verb `assert` in the above example which we had to import first.
+We have used the predefined assertion verb `expect` in the above example which we had to import first.
 We will omit the `import` statement in the remaining examples for brevity.

 **You want to run the example yourself?**